 Add in the oat flour, mix & add to the fridge

-Lastly, add in the oat flour and mash together until all the four is mixed in.
-Again, I like to keep my burgers chunky so I use the masher, but you can also add everything to a food processor if that’s easier for you.
+Lastly, add in the oat flour and mash together until all the flour is mixed in.
+Again, I like to keep my burgers chunky so I use the masher, but you can also add everything to a food processor if that's easier for you.

 Once the chickpea spinach patty mixture is ready, add it to the fridge for 15 minutes.
 This little bit of time in the fridge makes these patties much easier to form and pan-fry.

 Then, pan-fry the chickpea spinach burgers!